Alcohol and Drug Education Programs

-NOTE: Services are free to those who self-refer to any of the services provided by the Alcohol and Drug Education Program.
-There is a $50 fee assessed to students referred to CHOICES, BASICS, or E-Toke as part of a disciplinary sanction, and a $100 fee for students sanctioned to complete AIM.
-There are several components of the Early Intervention and Education Program, including:
+NOTE: There is a $50 fee assessed to students referred to CHOICES, BASICS, BASICS Booster, MODE, or Marijuana Assessment as part of a disciplinary sanction, and a $100 fee for students sanctioned to complete AIM, MIM,or a Substance Abuse Assessment.
+Services are free to those who self-refer or are help-seeking to any of the services provided by the Alcohol and Drug Education Program.